codingcat0405/ghost-drive-be/README.md

 **Step-by-step explanation:**

-1. **User provides PIN**: User sends their secret PIN to the backend
-2. **Backend generates AES key**: Server creates a random AES-256 encryption key
+1. **User generates AES key**: Frontend creates a random AES-256 encryption key
-3. **Key encryption**: The AES key is encrypted using the user's PIN
+2. **Client-side key encryption**: AES key is encrypted using the user's PIN (PIN never leaves client)
-4. **Store encrypted key**: Only the encrypted AES key is saved in the database
+3. **Send encrypted key**: Only the encrypted AES key is sent to the backend
-5. **Send to client**: Backend sends the encrypted AES key to the user
+4. **Store encrypted key**: Backend saves the encrypted AES key in the database
-6. **Client decrypts key**: User decrypts the AES key using their PIN
-7. **File encryption**: User encrypts their file with the plain AES key
+5. **File encryption**: User encrypts their file with the plain AES key (stored locally)
-8. **Upload encrypted file**: Encrypted file is uploaded to MinIO storage
+6. **Upload encrypted file**: Encrypted file is uploaded to MinIO storage

 #### File Download (Decryption)

 ```
 ┌─────────────┐    Request     ┌─────────────┐
-│    User     │ ──────────────►    Backend   │
+│    User     │ ──────────────►│   Backend   │
-│             │   File + PIN   │             │
+│             │   File ID      │             │
 └─────────────┘                └─────────────┘
                                     │
                                     ▼